DOhlsson/runar/README.md

 # runar
-Watches for changes in files and runs/restarts a program.
+Watches for changes in files and RUNs And Restarts a program.
 A resource-efficient replacement for nodemon

 # Goals
 To have a binary that is container friendly, dependency-free and of small size